Dreads with Beads Guide + 7 Best Hairstyles

 Dreads with Bead in Ponytail

 Let’s start with something simple and classic.
-This single-bead style is perfect if you’re just trying out the dreads with bead style.
+This single-bead style is perfect if you’re trying out the wicks dreads with bead style.
 It’s subtle, neutral-colored, and not flashy at all.

 Dreads with Colored Beads